-The gaming communications integration infrastructure is shown separately in the conceptual architecture to indicate that it may use a different paradigm than used by the simulation subsystem.
-It may use the same one, i.e. the HLA/RTI with appropriate modifications for supporting gaming as defined by Cai et al. [18].
-It may use a different one such as a client server architecture traditionally used for MMOG.
-The massive scale of these games has led to the distribution of the server load over a set of machines arranged in a grid or a cluster.
+The gaming communications integration infrastructure is shown separately in the conceptual architecture to indicate that it may use a different paradigm than used by the simulation sub-system.
+It may use same one, i.e., the HLA/RTI with appropriate modifications for supporting gaming as defined by Cai et al [18].
+It may use a different one such as a client server architecture traditionally used for Massively Multi-player Online Gaming (MMOG).
+The massive scale of these games has led to distributing the server load on a set of machines arranged in a grid or a cluster.
 Similar to the HLA discussion above, the MMOG architecture will need to be enhanced to meet the requirements of incident management training and the need to synchronize with the simulation subsystem components.

-In the game world, there is no standard approach corresponding to the HLA/RTI that can be used to integrate multi-player games.
-For various reasons including cost, performance and complexity, the HLA/RTIs have been considered unsuitable by game developers [19].
+In the game world, there is no standard approach corresponding to the HLA RTI that can be used to integrate multi-player games.
+For various reasons including cost, performance and complexity, the HLA RTIs have been considered unsuitable by game developers [19].
 Perhaps the primary reason that the game world has been less than enthusiastic about HLA is their need for real-time performance.
 Commercial games may trade realism, validity and accuracy for improved game experience [19].
-HLA can help guarantee that simulations behave in a technically correct manner, e.g. messages arrive at recipient in proper order, but in doing so HLA implementations may sacrifice efficiency and performance to achieve technically correct behavior.
-In the HLA world, there is also no requirement for centralized control or persistent data storage.
+HLA can help guarantee that simulations behave in a technically correct manner, e.g., messages arrive at recipient in proper order, but in doing so HLA implementations may sacrifice efficiency and performance to achieve technically correct behavior.
+Also in the HLA world, there is no requirement for centralized control or persistent data storage.
 Multi-player games typically need to centralize control and maintain game state data for long periods of time.

 The development of a common integration infrastructure for gaming may take a while.
-Indeed, some even doubt that a universally accepted interoperability protocol for games will emerge [20].
-A few efforts have been carried out to utilize HLA for the purpose with modifications for game interfaces (e.g. [21, 22]).
-Other candidate architectures include those developed for distributed virtual reality environment such as DIVE and MASSIVE [23].
-Efforts to develop new architectures for the purpose have also been reported (e.g. [23]).
+Indeed some even doubt that a universally accepted interoperability protocol for games will emerge [20].
+A few efforts have been carried out to utilize HLA for the purpose with modifications for game interfaces (see for examples, [22], and [23]).
+Other candidate architectures include those developed for distributed virtual reality environment such as DIVE[21] and MASSIVE[22].
+Efforts to develop new architectures for the purpose have also been reported (see [23] and [24] for examples).

 Although a common gaming integration infrastructure does not exist, there are some features that are typically used to integrate multi-player games.
-Features that will be briefly discussed include the client-server interaction model, proxies, arbitration and socket-based communications.
+Features that will be briefly discussed include the client-server interaction model, proxies, arbitration, and socket-based communications.